wudtichaikarun/vim-command/readme.md

 // multiple line
 20@b // use macro register b to 20 line

-// multiple line current line to the end of the file
+// multiple line current line to the end of the file (cannot use in vscode)
 // . = current positon
 // $ = end of file
-:.,$normal @b
+:.,$ normal @b
 ```